Skoparov/pack_alg/README.md

 template<typename pack, size_t pos>
 using type_at_t = typename type_at<pack, pos>::type;
 ```
-Gets the type at the specified position.
+Retrieves the type at the specified position.
 If the position is out of range, a static_assert is triggered.

 ####  front/back
 ```